snowch-notes/data-architecture/README.md

    - Verifing a potential solution, e.g. pilot
    - Implementing a solution? e.g. production solution
      - Who will maintain the solution in production?
+ - Are there any secondary goals for the project?  e.g.
+   - Upskilling employees?

 ## Timelines/Budget